jeffbr13/minimum-viable-django/README.rst

 #.
 Create your working environment
 #.
 Install Django
 #.
-Create the new project using the django-two-scoops template
+Create the new project using the minimum-viable-django template
 #.
 Set up the database
 #.
 Install additional dependencies
 #.
 Use the Django admin to create the project